BKeyport/MMM-Multimonth/README.md

 28 Nov 2022 - Added config option "eventsOn" to control event monitoring.

-Todo: adjust code to pick which calendars to use
+17 May 2023 - Added calNames - a way to control which calendars do what.
+Please see above.